 Testing & Diagnosis

 Diagnosis of Fabry disease is often delayed and patients usually visit several medical specialists before a correct diagnosis is made.1 Data suggests that the overall diagnostic delay for patients with Fabry disease is around 15 years.1 The initial screening assay can be done by the suspecting specialist.

 Renal, cardiac and neuropathic pain case studies describe the clinical history of patients from onset of symptoms through to patient diagnosis.

-Enzyme replacement therapy (ERT) is currently the only specific treatment for Fabry disease.
+Enzyme replacement therapy (ERT) is one of the treatment options available for Fabry disease.
 It is available in Australia to eligible patients with Fabry disease through the Life Saving Drugs Program (LSDP).

 All of your resources and patient information booklets can be accessed here for you to download or order.